Suchada-pae/my-first-project/README.md

 ##### - A heading "NEWS":

-I chose a sub-heading "News" on Event page because I want to some news that is related to The Script.
-Some would be the latest one and some would be from last year which was still relavent to the latest album of The Script.
+I chose a sub-heading "News" on Event page because this part contains some news that is related to The Script.
+Although some is the old news, it is still relavent to the latest album of The Script.

  HTML: